DataDog/documentation/content/en/continuous_integration/dora_metrics/_index.md

 - Deployment and incident events must be sent as soon as possible.
 Events for which the `started_at` timestamp is 1 hour older than the current time are not accepted.
 - Deployments or incidents of the same service cannot occur at the same second.
-- For [change lead time](#lead-time-for-changes), the retention of git metadata is 1 month.
+- For [change lead time](#lead-time-for-changes), the retention of Git metadata is 1 month.
 Commits older that 1 month are not accounted for.

 ## Further Reading